7 reasons to bring an entourage to open mic

 An audience filled with goodwill and patience for that kind of vulnerability is precisely what a great open mic brings together.

+Sure, we love it when the songwriter we assumed was a novice turns out to be a ringer.
 But we’re here for the ones whose nerves trip over her frets or strip the once-memorized lines clean off her tongue.
 We came with the intent to applaud…just as soon as the performer gives us the cue.

 (What’s the cue, you ask?
-See How to Do Open Mic, Get Applause, and Never Feel Awkward Again.)
+See How to do open mic, get applause, and never feel awkward again.)

 So let’s say you’re a first-time open mic player and you’re not sure whether you want to bring some moral support.
 Or you’ve already got your entourage picked out but you’re not sure how to prepare them or how to express your gratitude for their willing spirit.